Ramgundam Telangana, India Travel Guide

 Telugu (official), Hindi, and The english language are widely understood.

-Transportation: Well-connected by rail and road.
+Transportation: Well-joined by rail and road.
 Hyderabad's Rajiv Gandhi International Airport is the closest major air hub.
 Local transport entails auto-rickshaws and public buses.
 Accommodation: Mainly budget and mid-range hotels, with more options in the adjacent town of Godavarikhani.

 Discover scenes from Ramagundam and the Godavari River.